Shalzkaripe/Road-Accidents-Analysis-by-Excel/README.md

 1. **Data Loading and Inspection**
 2. **Fixing Missing, Duplicate, and Incorrect Values**
 3. **Data Cleaning and Formatting**
-   - Selected 12 key columns from the original 32 to focus on important insights.
    - Created a new worksheet to streamline analysis and reduce file size.
    - Simplified the dataset for this personal project by using only the necessary columns.
    - The full dataset with all original columns is available if needed.